hb9ssb/trx-control/README.md

 Transceivers are controlled using protocol drivers written in the Lua programming language.
 Properties of a specific transceiver are defined in YAML format.
-New transceivers can be added by adding a protocol driver, if needed, and a transceiver defintion.
+New transceivers can be added by adding a protocol driver (if needed) and a transceiver defintion.

-See the Developer Guide at
-https://trx-control.msys.ch/#_the_trx_control_developer_guide for all
-information needed to write protocol drivers and the documentation of all Lua modules included.
+See the *trx-control Developer Guide* at https://trx-control.msys.ch/#_the_trx_control_developer_guide for all information needed to write protocol drivers and the documentation of all Lua modules included.